jaysingh-stpl/TIcTacToe/README.md

 # TIcTacToe
-Thi is a test app.
+Thi is a test application.